Create GSA + STEAM blueprint

 2.2 Test if It Startsβ

-Now, let's test whether the game server shows any signs of activity.
-This will help confirm that the IDs and executable path are correct.
+Letβs check if the game server starts correctly.
+This helps confirm that the IDs and executable path are set up properly.

 Check Memory Usageβ

-, it's a good sign that the game server is launching properly.
+, it's a good sign the game server is running.

 Check Docker Container Logsβ

-In our example (image below), you'll see multiple lines with the text MOE
+In this example, you'll see multiple lines referencing MOE

 4. Configure Settingsβ

-Now that we've confirmed the game server is booting up, it's important to configure the remaining settings.
-These settings will likely vary depending on the game.
+Once confirmed the server is running, configure the remaining settings.
+These will depend on the specific game you're hosting.

 and/or Config files